mammadu/post-arch-install-script/README.md

 # Arch Linux Post-Installation Script

 This script automates the post-installation setup of a fresh Arch Linux installation.
-It provides an interactive menu to choose which components to install, including command-line tools, the KDE Plasma desktop environment, and popular GUI applications.
+It provides an interactive menu to choose which components to install, including command-line tools and popular GUI applications.

 ## Prerequisites